zikuanhuang/zikuanhuang.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year undergraduate student in the Institute for Interdisciplinary Information Science, Tsinghua University (a.k.a Yao Class).
+I am a self-funded researcher.
 I am interested in cryptography, especially post-quantum/quantum cryptography.
+I received my Bachelor degree from the Institute for Interdisciplinary Information Science, Tsinghua University (a.k.a Yao Class).